 3. Excel Makes it Hard to Maintain Compliance and Accountability

 Compliance is critical in asset maintenance.
 Certain assets will have required inspection or work time for their warranties, or to maintain peek functionality.
 Compliance for assets varies, however.
 For example, one asset might need to be inspected once a year, while another one needs to be inspected every 6 months and another needs to be inspected every week.
 With spreadsheets, things can slip through the cracks and compliance can be hard to maintain.

 Excel and other similar spreadsheet software also create a challenge with accountability.
 Part of the reason so many errors occur, and they are so difficult to use is because spreadsheets lack an inherent way to identify and track changes.
 For example, it is almost impossible to tell who modified what information and when especially when track changes functionality can be turned on and off as easily as one pleases.

 Use a Maintenance System That Seamlessly Integrates With Your ERP

 Digitalizing your maintenance processes with a system that is connected with your ERP or EAM system is the easiest way to ensure you are not making mistakes and missing critical details.

 Solutions like the Prometheus Platform are designed to prevent issues like those listed above by supporting your maintenance team through the entire work management process.
 From identifying the issues to planning and scheduling, executing, completing and analyzing, the Prometheus Platform has a product to meet all your needs.

-To learn more about how the Prometheus Platform help your company, contact one of our reps now.
+To learn more about how the Prometheus Platform help your company, contact us today.